cea-hpc/modules/doc/source/modulefile.rst

  example, specifying X11 as a **conflict** will stop X11/R4 and X11/R5 from being loaded at the same time.

+ The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.

 **is-loaded** [modulefile...]

  The **is-loaded** command returns a true value if any of the listed